WuChenDi/shortener/README.md

     {
       "url": "https://bit.ly/m/wuchendi", // Required, target URL
-      "userId": "wudi", // Optional, default is an empty string "hash": "zCwixTtm", // Optional, custom short code (auto-generated using Base62+timestamp algorithm if not provided) "expiresAt": null, // Optional, default is 1 hour from now (timestamp in milliseconds) "attribute": null // Optional, additional attributes as JSON }
+      "userId": "wudi", // Optional, default is an empty string "hash": "zCwixTtm", // Optional, custom short code (auto-generated using Base62+timestamp or AI if not provided) "expiresAt": null, // Optional, default is 1 hour from now (timestamp in milliseconds) "attribute": null // Optional, additional attributes as JSON }